aurorascharff/redwoodsdk-demo/STEPS.md

 ## Setup and starting point

 - I'm here in a app based on the RedwoodSDK standard starter, which includes the cloudflare setup, and also a db setup with prisma.
 It also includes an auth setup with passkeys.
 - RedwoodSDK is essentially just added as a vite plugin.
-It unlocks the ssr and server components and things like realtime features.
+It unlocks the ssr and server components and things like realtime features, and a cloudflare locale dev environment with access to database,storage, queues.
 - We configure out app inside our worker.tsx file here, the entrypoint for our cloudflare worker.

 ## Worker.tsx every route is just a function

 - So, in redwood, every route is just a function.
 I have a simple response and also a jsx component returned here.
 Notice we can use the native Request and Response here.
 Ownership request and response.
 - Notice the different routes return simple Response and our JSX.
+Colocate JSX adn api routes.
 - This is just functions, which means we have max flexibility.
 - For our routes, we can render the NOJSDocument.
 Right now, this is just a plain document and theres no client side hydration here, plain server-side rendering.
 Showcase network.
 Route 'simple-todos'.
+Route matched, placed into that document.
+Notice no js network.

 ## React Server Components and api routes, d1 database

 - Redwoodsdk uses server components as the default, similar to nextjs, and everything you might be used to there works with the same mental model in redwoodsdk.
+- Enabling server-side fetching and composability without need for useEffect, with less boilerplate.
+It's streaming and suspense friendly, and ensures the fastest time to visible content.
 - Add a simple crud api route here, all native SSR and req/res.
 Simple todos!
 Whats a demo without todos?
 Using simple SSR and streaming with Suspense and server components!
 Just the mental model of server components that React suggests.
 Web standard form actions.
+RSC payload converted to html and streamed to browser, picked up by client side hydration.
 - Hooked up to the cloudflare d1 database provided in the starter!
 Set up with miniflare to emulate cloudflare workers.
 It just works between dev and prod.

 ## Hydration/client-side rendering and server functions, layouts, middleware, interruptors and auth